MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

 ## Installation

-- The custom driver above must be used to create a Virtual Device (VD), specific to access a particular file.
+- **The custom driver above must be used to create a Virtual Device (VD), specific to access a particular file**

   ### What?
 A Virtual Device for EACH file that I want to access?